SvStarke/Auxo_manuscript_2023/README.md

 ## Instructions for running the scripts

-The following README-file gives an overview about the order of running the scripts.
-It always starts first with the loading of the models.
-It is recommended to clear the environment before loading a new dataset of models.
+The following README-file gives an overview about the running order of scripts.
+First, information about the metadata is loaded.
+It is recommended to clear the environment before loading a new dataset.
 The instructions in this README includes the analysis for all datasets.
 The code of every analysis and resulting figures can be found in this repository.
 An overview about the running order is given by the flowchart below.
 Each colorful line represents the order of scripts for every figure.
 Detailed instructions are given under the flowchart.
 The scripts can be run in R (4.1.2).
 Further information about the R packages can be found in the first "load models" Scripts.

 ![click here for an overview of the order for running the scripts](output/plots/Overview_Order_running_scripts.png)